State Commercial Finance Disclosure Laws: A 2026 Plain-English Guide

 Banks, federally regulated institutions, real-estate-secured loans

 New York's law has the broadest dollar coverage of any state — up to $2.5 million in transaction size.
-NYDFS regulations specify detailed APR calculation methods for sales-based financing (MCAs) and renewal/refinance scenarios.
-The law also includes broker registration requirements for brokers operating in or doing business with New York merchants.
+NYDFS regulations, finalized in early 2023, specify detailed APR calculation methods for sales-based financing (MCAs) and renewal/refinance scenarios.
+New York's CFDL is a disclosure law — it does not itself impose a separate provider or broker registration requirement the way Utah or Virginia do.

 Unlike California's static one-page disclosure, NY allows the disclosure to be integrated into the contract itself, provided it appears prominently and uses the prescribed format.

-If you're a New York business borrower Your disclosure should appear up front in any commercial finance contract under $2.5M.
-Brokers operating in NY must be registered with NYDFS — you can verify a broker's registration on the NYDFS website.
+If you're a New York business borrower Your disclosure should appear up front in any commercial finance contract under $2.5M, and should include a calculated APR.
+New York's CFDL focuses on disclosure rather than provider registration.

 VA Virginia — Sales-Based Financing Disclosure